hervegirod/epublib2/README.md

 * Add an error listener to be able to control how errors and exceptions are managed
 * Add the Epub3 Table of contents

+### 1.2
+* Allow to set the cover page with a specified title in the guide reference

 ## License
 As stated on the http://www.siegmann.nl/epublib/license page of the original library, the license is LGPL.